For any and all travel plans; whether you’re passing through for a week or two, or plan to start a life abroad,

 1. It’s inexpensive.

 I dare you not to feel bad paying $5 US for a coconut lemonade and the delicious dish of coconut rice, plantains, salad, and wild-caught fish you can get anywhere on the coast.
-The flight from Miami to Cartagena is also a sweet deal, making it a great country to jump back and forth.
-Colombia Peso conversion rates are as follows (provided by xe.com as of September 2017):
+Colombian Peso conversion rates are as follows (provided by xe.com as of November 2019):

 You’ll find islands, mountains, jungles, snow, valleys, jungle-mountain-valleys on the beach, and everything in between.